-Staff finds that the proposed UGB amendment area is consistent with each of these site selection criteria and is therefore a suitable site for data center development, particularly the expansion of the Apple Data Center site.
+Staff finds that the proposed UGB expansion/Annexation area is consistent with each of these site selection criteria and is therefore a suitable site for data center development, as well as other high tech/industrial development seeking similar site criteria.

-- (3) Inventory of Industrial and Other Employment Lands. - (b) When comparing current land supply to the projected demand, cities and counties may inventory contiguous lots or parcels together that are within a discrete plan or zoning district. (c) Cities and counties that adopt objectives or policies providing for prime industrial land pursuant to OAR 660-009-0020(6) and 660-009-0025(8) must identify and inventory any vacant or developed prime industrial land according to section (3)(a) of this rule. - Finding 4C: This inventory was completed as part of the 2004 UGB expansion, the findings of which were formalized in the 2007 City of Prineville Urban Area Comprehensive Plan.
-As stated previously, this plan evaluated the existing inventory and determined that an additional 643 acres of industrial land is necessary to meet the 20-year need, in addition to the 280 acres absorbed by recent data center development (minus 160 acres that was recently brought in to the UGB to partially meet this need).
-Staff finds that the existing inventory of industrial lands and economic opportunities analysis is sufficient to justify this UGB expansion. - (4) Assessment of Community Economic Development Potential.
-Relevant economic advantages and disadvantages to be considered may include but are not limited to: - (b) Availability of transportation facilities for access and freight mobility; - (c) Public facilities and public services; - (d) Labor market factors; - (e) Access to suppliers and utilities; - (f) Necessary support services;
+- (3) Inventory of Industrial and Other Employment Lands. - (b) When comparing current land supply to the projected demand, cities and counties may inventory contiguous lots or parcels together that are within a discrete plan or zoning district. (c) Cities and counties that adopt objectives or policies providing for prime industrial land pursuant to OAR 660-009-0020(6) and 660-009-0025(8) must identify and inventory any vacan pursuant to OAR 660-009-0020(6) and 660-009-0025(8) must identify and inventory any vacant or developed prime industrial land according to section (3)(a) of this rule.

+Finding 4C: This inventory was completed as part of the 2004 UGB expansion, the findings of which were formalized in the 2007 City of Prineville Urban Area Comprehensive Plan.
+As stated previously, this plan evaluated the existing inventory and determined that an additional

+667 acres of industrial land is necessary to meet the 20-year need.
+Staff finds that the existing inventory of industrial lands and economic opportunities analysis is sufficient to justify this UGB expansion/Annexation.

+- (4) Assessment of Community Economic Development Potential.
+Relevant economic advantages and disadvantages to be considered may include but are not limited to:

+- (b) Availability of transportation facilities for access and freight mobility;

+- (c) Public facilities and public services;

+- (d) Labor market factors;

+- (e) Access to suppliers and utilities;

+- (f) Necessary support services;

-Finding 4D: The proposed UGB expansion site is consisted with the listed economic considerations.
-Transportation facilities and public facilities have been assessed elsewhere in this document and have been found to be sufficient for expansion of the Apple Data Center.
-Staff finds this UGB expansion is consistent with this criteria.
+Finding 4D: The proposed UGB expansion/Annexation site is consistent with the listed economic considerations.
+Transportation facilities and public facilities have been assessed elsewhere in this document and have been found to be sufficient for data center, high tech and industrial development.
+The presence of two high profile data center developments in the immediate area demonstrate the community can support this type of development with suppliers, utilities and support services.
+Staff finds this UGB expansion/Annexation is consistent with this criteria.